 If you do not have a community program like “Kids’ Food Basket,” teach your children about hunger by visiting the No Kid Hungry website to learn more about how to involve kids in the fight against hunger.
 At No Kid Hungry, every $10.00 you give can provide up to 100 meals for a child who is faces hunger.

 Also remember that children love to set-up lemonade stands or popcorn stands; so, encourage your children to find ways to earn money to be donated to Kids’ Food Basket, No Kid Hungry or a local food pantry.
 It is great if the family plans a project which they can do together; such as, grilling hot dogs to sell to the neighbors or baking chocolate chip cookies and selling them to neighbors, family or at the family’s church.
-Be creative and help kids help kids.
+Be creative and help kids help other kids.

 As Kids’ Food Basket shares, “1 in 5 kids is affected by hunger.
 5 in 5 have the power to help end it.”